TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

 for configuration options.

-The configuration options can be managed either by an :file:`.env` file or just simple :file:`.php` files.
-Each environment would load the specific :file:`.env/.php` file, which is usually bound to an :ref:`Application context <t3coreapi:application-context>` (`Development`, `Production`).
+The configuration options can be managed either by an :file:`.env` file or just simple PHP files.
+Each environment would load the specific :file:`.env`/PHP file, which is usually bound to an :ref:`application context <t3coreapi:application-context>` (`Development`, `Production`).

 For example, using a :file:`.env` file in your project root, you can define several